 Oversubscription criteria for admission to St. Mary's R.C.
-Primary 2025-2026.
+Primary 2026-2027.

 It is important to note that first consideration in all cases is given to parents expressing a preference for St. Mary's R.C.
 Primary School, and therefore it is important to ensure that your list of preferences is properly considered before an application is submitted.
 The indicated admission number for the school is 30.
 Where the number of applications is equal to or less than the number of places available, all applications will be successful.
 However where the number of applications exceeds the number of places available, the Governing Body will apply the following over-subscription criteria and allocate places accordingly.

 Where St. Mary's R.C.
 Primary School is named in a statement of Special Educational Needs, the Governing Body has a duty to admit the child to the school before the over-subscription criteria is applied against applications received.
 Children who have the school named in a Statement of Special Educational Need take priority over all children.
 The criterion will be applied in rank order.
 Child Looked After (children in the public care) or those who have previously been a Child Looked After and who are baptized as Roman Catholics or have been formally accepted into the Roman Catholic Church (see note \1) following consultation on the appropriateness of the placement.

-Please note that in each of the following categories (2-5) below siblings will be given highest priority

-(Siblings are: brothers and sisters, whether half, full, step, adopted or fostered will be considered relevant where living in the same household and where an older child will still be registered at the school when the younger child will be eligible to attend.
+Please note that in each of the following categories (2-5) below siblings will be given highest priority (Siblings are: brothers and sisters, whether half, full, step, adopted or fostered will be considered relevant where living in the same household and where an older child will still be registered at the school when the younger child will be eligible to attend.
+Where there is more than one such case, priority will be given to those children closest in age to the siblings already attending the school, as the admission date.) and where an older child will still be registered at the school when the younger child will be eligible to attend.
 Where there is more than one such case, priority will be given to those children closest in age to the siblings already attending the school, as at the admission date).
 Multiple birth children will be given the next highest priority in categories 2-5

-- 2. Children who are baptised as Roman Catholics or have been formally accepted into the Roman Catholic Church. (see note \1) - Child Looked After (children in the public care) or those who have previously been a Child Looked After following consultation on the appropriateness of the placement.
+- 2. Children who are baptised as Roman Catholics or have been formally accepted into the Roman Catholic Church. (see note \1) - 3.
+Child Looked After (children in the public care) or those who have previously been a Child Looked After following consultation on the appropriateness of the placement.

-- 4. Children of other Christian denominations whose parents have demonstrated a wish for a Catholic education. (see note \2) - Children of other Faiths whose parents have demonstrated a wish for a Catholic education. (see note \2) - All other children, whose parents demonstrated a wish for a Catholic Education. - \1.
+- 4. Children of other Christian denominations whose parents have demonstrated a wish for a Catholic education. (see note \2) - 5.
+Children of other Faiths whose parents have demonstrated a wish for a Catholic education. (see note \2) - 6.
+All other children, whose parents demonstrated a wish for a Catholic Education. - \1.
 Applications from children who are to be considered under criteria 1 or 2 above are asked to provide evidence of baptism or reception into the Roman Catholic Church.
 Evidence should include written confirmation or certification of baptism/acceptance in the Roman Catholic Church. - \2.
 Applications from children to be considered under criteria 4 or 5 are asked to provide a letter of support from their Minister or Faith Leader.
 For Christian applicants a Baptismal Certificate should be provided wherever possible.